matan-h/ddebug/readme.md

 mincls does not yet support the __ <> __  functions(e.g. __ init __).

 ### Concatenating
-If you use ddebug as a function like icecream, e.g. `dd(value)` it will returns the arguments you passed in to it:
+If you use ddebug as a function like icecream, e.g. `dd(value)` it will return the arguments you passed in to it:
 ```python
 from ddebug import dd
 a = "a"